Feelings Chart for Kids – What Is It and How to Use It

 - upset, etc.

 An angry person can be:

 - irritated, etc.

-The question arises: how to explain it all to children.
+The question arises: how do we explain it all to children?
 You need to exemplify all points.
 A feelings chart for kids will help you here.

 Emotion Face Charts